 It’s so easy to get bogged down in the day-to-day work that, for some, this will be the first chance you’ve had to revisit your perfect-on-paper marketing strategy.
-You’ll quickly note what worked this year, what didn’t, and what you didn’t have time to get to… before you get a jumpstart on planning for 2019.
+You’ll quickly note what worked this year, what didn’t, and what you didn’t have time to get to… before you get a jumpstart on planning for next year.

 Chances are, planning ahead will take priority over making strategic adjustments to finish this year strong.

 We have four months left in the year.
 An entire quarter to evaluate, adjust, and THRIVE.

 We usually count our wins, move our maybes from our current spreadsheet to next year, and then move on.
 Instead, this month let’s take a moment to pause.
 We’ll make the necessary plans for next year — with every bit of determination and strategic planning needed — but not at the cost of losing work that can be done in Q4.

 You don’t have to be a rocket scientist — or a marketing professional — to know that digital marketing is evolving at an exponential rate.
 Human behavior has changed, which means how we sell to people has changed, and our businesses have no choice but to keep up.